 Consider this scenario: after a lengthy selection process, you finally find the CRM that you’re looking for – it provides agility for your sales team and is loaded with sales enablement features to help improve the overall sales process.
 You move your data over to the new CRM, configure it for your team, and host a meeting with your entire sales team to introduce them to the new platform.
 You explain to them how it will make selling easier and help them achieve their quotas.
 You get a great response, and everyone is excited about the new CRM.

-But then, when you check in with your sales team after a few weeks to see how the new CRM is working, you learn that they aren’t using the available tools, and all those sales enablement features haven’t been incorporated into their work at all.
+But then, when you check in with your sales reps after a few weeks to see how the new CRM is working, you learn that they aren’t using the available tools, and all those sales enablement features haven’t been incorporated into their work at all.
 Sound familiar?

 While it can be easy to see the possibilities of what your team can accomplish with a new CRM, without evaluating and adjusting your strategy and processes, adoption of a new platform is doomed to fail.
 Expecting your team to immediately apply their existing processes and procedures to a new system communicates the wrong message about innovation and improvement, undermining the value of the new CRM.